nuthanc/jiraClone/README.md

 * Update settings.py
 * Use the above 2 links and complete authentication
 * Solved the issue of Google Auth not appearing by adding Add all sites in Social applications

+#### Google Sign in problem
+* django.contrib.sites.models.Site.DoesNotExist: Site matching query does not exist
+* Changing the siteid worked